SuperGSeg: Open-Vocabulary 3D Segmentation with Structured Super-Gaussians: Additional Ablation Studies

-Given a pre-trained scene, our objective is to group anchor into meaningful Super-Gaussians using their coordinates, segmentation features, and geometric properties.
-We explore two alternative generation approaches.
-First, we evaluate a simple KMeans clustering algorithm by concatenating the aforementioned attributes and clustering them into $k=1000$ Super-Gaussians.
+Given a pre-trained scene, our objective is to group anchors into meaningful \acrshort{superg}s using their coordinates, segmentation features, and geometric properties.
+We explore two alternative approaches.
+First, we evaluate a simple $K$-means clustering algorithm by concatenating the aforementioned attributes and clustering them into $k=1000$ \acrshort{superg}s.
 Second, we experiment with a traditional supervoxel generation approach.
-In this method, we map the anchors to a point cloud, using the concatenated features as normals.
-We then apply the Voxel Cloud Connectivity Segmentation (VCCS) algorithm~\cite{papon2013voxel} to compute the Super-Gaussians.
-Finally, we compare these two non-learning-based approaches with our learning-based method for the Anchor-to-Super-Gaussian association.
+Specifically, we map the anchors to a point cloud, using the concatenated features as normals.
+We then apply the Voxel Cloud Connectivity Segmentation (VCCS) algorithm~\cite{papon2013voxel} to compute the \acrshort{superg}s.
+Finally, we compare these two non-learning-based approaches with our learning-based method for Anchor-to-\acrshort{superg} association.

-We observed that KMeans fails to prevent the overlap of resulting Super-Gaussians across instances.
+We observed that $K$-means fails to prevent the overlap of resulting \acrshort{superg}s across instances.
 Meanwhile, VCCS~\cite{papon2013voxel}, originally designed for dense point clouds, struggles with the sparse structure of Gaussians.
 Its region-growing mechanism incorrectly clusters a large number of anchors together, which hinders the learning of the language feature field.
-The results in \tableautorefname~\ref{table:abl_sg_method} show that our method is better suited for grouping Gaussians, achieving superior performance
+The results in \tableautorefname~\ref{table:abl_sg_method} show that our method is better suited for grouping Gaussians, achieving better performance.